CastielWong/DesignPatterns/README.md

 ## Decorator

-__The Decorator Pattern__ attaches additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality.
+__The Decorator Pattern__ attaches additional responsibilities to an object dynamically. __Decorator__ provides a flexible alternative to subclassing for extending functionality.

 Example Diagram: